-The charity was established under a Memorandum of Association which established the objects and powers of the charitable company and is governed under its Articles of Association and managed by a Board of who meet several times a year.
+The charity was established under a Memorandum of Association which established the objects and powers of the charitable company is governed under its Constitution and managed by a board who meet several times a year.
 A Scientific Advisory Committee and Patient Panel provide objective options and insight into the charities research priorities and direction.

-Breakthrough Cancer Research demonstrates openness, transparency and integrity to our donors, supporters, volunteers and funding partners by operating rigorously to the triple lock standards set out by the Charity Institute of Ireland - good fundraising, transparent annual reporting and governance.
-The Board of BCR has formally adopted, is signed up to and is fully committed to achieving the standards contained within the Statement of Guiding Principles for Fundraising.
-BCR's annual accounts are independently audited every year and we prepare our accounts in accordance with Irish accounting standards and with reference to the Statement of Recommended Practice (SORP) for charities.
-The Board of BCR has formally adopted and is publicly signed up to the Governance Code for the Community and Voluntary Sector.
+Breakthrough Cancer Research demonstrates openness, transparency and integrity to our donors, supporters, volunteers and funding partners by operating rigorously to the triple lock standards set out by the Charity Institute of Ireland - ethical fundraising, transparent annual financial reporting and governance.
+Breakthrough has formally adopted, is signed up to and is fully committed to achieving the guidelines for charitable organisation fundraising from the public.
+Breakthrough Cancer Research's annual accounts are independently audited every year and we prepare our accounts in accordance with Irish accounting standards and with reference to the Statement of Recommended Practice (SORP) for charities.
+The board of Breakthrough is fully compliant with the Governance Code for the Community and Voluntary Sector and are currently migrating towards the Charities Governance Code set out by the Charities Regulator in 2018.

-The trustees' who served during the year were:
+The trustees' who served during the year were: Breda O'Sullivan Brendan Buckley Bryan Mohally Derek Power Sean Ryan Doreen O'Mahony Enda Lynch

-Breda O'Sullivan